mars-sim/mars-sim/README.md

 As mars-sim loosely follows the *Mars Direct Mission Plan by Robert Zubrin*, there are 6 types of [settlement templates](https://github.com/mars-sim/mars-sim/wiki/Settlement-Templates) to choose from.
-A 4-settler initial base is called a MDP Phase 1.
-A 8-settler base is MDP Phase 2.
-A 12-settler base is MDP Phase 3.
-A 24-settler base is designated as Alpha Base.
-Besides, players may build a Trading Outpost as well as a Mining Depot near sites with high mineral concentration.
+A 4-settler initial base is called a *Mars Direct Plan (MDP) Phase 1* template.
+A 8-settler base is constructed under *MDP Phase 2* template.
+A 12-settler base is *MDP Phase 3*.
+A 24-settler base is designated as *Alpha Base*.
+Besides, players may build a *Trading Outpost* or a *Mining Depot* near sites with high mineral concentration.

 ---

 ## Economics
 In terms of [economic](https://github.com/mars-sim/mars-sim/wiki/Economics) modeling, mars-sim implements the **Value Point (VP)** system, which keeps track of the supply and demand on each good and resource.
 As there is no standard currency established on Mars yet, settlers barter trades with neighboring settlements by keeping track of the credits and deficit based on the VPs of the resources in exchange in each trading session.

 ---